 - Like properties are near each other.

-- Forces new developers to learn what properties relate to each other.
+- New developers need to learn what properties relate to each other.

-- Lots of people use this method (or a form of it).
-In fact, it's promoted in Nicolas Gallagher's Idiomatic CSS
+- Many people use this method (or a form of it).
+See Nicolas Gallagher's Idiomatic CSS.

 - People have written scripts to let you write your CSS how you want, and then reorder it to a grouped structure.

 - You have to learn a system that can have variations to it, making it potentially different between teams / organizations.

 - Since not all rule sets require all property groupings, developers may not recognize that there even are groupings.

 - Properties are still often randomly written within a property grouping, leading to possible duplicative declarations and require more careful review by developers to determine if the property they wish to find or edit exists.

 - If you know the alphabet, you know this ordering system.
 Low bar to entry and easy to teach to others.